sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

     - `Image repeats` and `Epochs` adjusted to reach your desired total step count.

 - If you hit CUDA OOM:
-  - Close other GPU‑heavy apps (e.g. ComfyUI).
+  - Close other GPU‑heavy apps (e.g. ComfyUI) – check the VRAM display in the GUI to verify VRAM is freed.
   - Lower resolution or LoRA rank/dims.
-  - Use the 12 GB profile even if you have more VRAM – it’s more aggressive with offloading.
+  - Use the 12 GB profile even if you have more VRAM – it's more aggressive with offloading.
+  - **For Qwen-VL captioning**:
+    - Qwen-VL automatically uses fp8 precision to reduce VRAM usage (~50% less than bfloat16).
+    - Still requires ~7–8 GB VRAM in fp8 mode, so close other GPU applications first.
+    - If you still get OOM errors, use BLIP-large instead (uses ~3–4 GB VRAM).

 - If something goes wrong:
   - Check the **Training log** in the GUI.